itom-project/itom/docs/userDoc/source/07_plugins/getstart-hardware.rst

     mygrabber = dataIO("dummyGrabber")
     mygrabber.setParam('integration_time', 0.1)
     mygrabber.getParam('integration_time')

+For more information about possible additional functions, call the member method :py:meth:`~itom.dataIO.getExecFuncsInfo` or :py:meth:`~itom.actuator.getExecFuncsInfo` and optionally pass the name or a part of the name of an **exec**-function.
+These functions are then called based on mandatory and optional parameters using the methods :py:meth:`~itom.dataIO.exec` or :py:meth:`~itom.actuator.exec`.

 The most important functions and parameters of :py:class:`~itom.dataIO` grabber, adda and :py:class:`~itom.actuator` are described in the sections below: